Permanent impairment and common law options

 Your lump sum decision

-If you have been assessed for permanent impairment and have been offered a lump sum compensation payment to finalise your statutory claim, the information below will help you understand what happens next.
+If your injury has been assessed for permanent impairment and you have been offered a lump sum compensation payment to finalise your statutory claim, the information below will help you understand what happens next.

 Your notice of assessment

-Your ongoing impairment has been assessed by a medical practitioner or the Medical Assessment Tribunal.
+Your degree of permanent impairment (DPI) has been assessed by a medical practitioner or the Medical Assessment Tribunal.
 Based on this assessment, WorkCover Queensland has offered you a lump sum compensation payment to finalise your statutory claim.
-Your offer is listed on your Notice of Assessment.
+Your offer is set out in your Notice of Assessment.

-Common law is the process where you seek damages from your employer, alleging they breached the duty of care they owed to you.
-Your claim may be negotiated directly with WorkCover, or if an agreement cannot be reached, a judge may determine your entitlement.
+Common law is the process where you seek a financial settlement, known as damages, from your employer, alleging they breached the duty of care they owed to you, and that this breach caused you loss.

 Important things to know about common law

-- before your common law claim can be paid, you will need to prove your employer was negligent
+- To be successful in a common law claim, you will need to prove your employer was negligent

-- you may have to undergo further medical assessments
+- You may need to undergo further medical assessments

-- further factual evidence will be obtained from you, your colleagues, and your place of employment
+- Further factual evidence may be obtained from you, your colleagues, and your place of employment

-- if your claim cannot be resolved by negotiation, you may be required to give evidence in court.
+- If your claim cannot be resolved by negotiation, court proceedings may commence

-Option 3—if your permanent impairment is 20% or more
+Option 2—if your DPI is 20% or above

 Frequently asked questions